OCT-FPGA/P4OpenNIC_Public/OCT-P4-FPGA/README.md

     ```
     openssl rsa -pubout -in private_key.pem -out public_key.pem
     ```
-    After generating the keypair, share your public key with us.
+    After generating the keypair, share your public key with us (email your public key to s.handagala@northeastern.edu).
 This will allow you to use your private key to run `config-fpga`.

    It may take a few minutes to finish.
 After finish, it will show something like:
     ```